 In addition to virtualization, internal private clouds have these qualities that traditional data centers don't have:

-hybrid clouds combine private clouds and public clouds.
-A hybrid cloud can also include legacy on-premises (non-cloud) infrastructure.
+Hybrid clouds combine private clouds and public clouds.
+A hybrid cloud can also include legacy on-premise (non-cloud) infrastructure.

 Learning Center Navigation